Icytank/9animetv-requests-monitor/README.md

 # 9animetv Crawler - Proof of Concept

+## ⚠️ Disclaimer
 This project demonstrates a basic proof of concept for a web crawler targeting 9animetv. **Note:** This is strictly for educational purposes; a full-fledged crawler will not be published or developed here, and I disclaim responsibility for any consequences arising from this project.

-## Background
+## 📝 Background

 9animetv uses advanced techniques to prevent scraping, including encrypted data exchanges, minified JavaScript, and specific protections against developer tools in browsers.
 This proof of concept explores the network behavior of 9animetv, including fetching an HLS (HTTP Live Streaming) playlist file, typically an M3U8 file, which breaks down media into manageable segments.

-## Project Structure
+## 🗂️ Project Structure

 - **monitor.js**: A network monitoring tool utilizing Puppeteer to inspect traffic.
-The script tracks requests, responses, and WebSocket messages for encrypted or obfuscated data, providing a log of relevant data exchanges.
+The script tracks requests, responses, and WebSocket messages, providing a log of relevant data exchanges.
 - **play.html**: A minimal HLS video player utilizing `hls.js` to demonstrate playback of M3U8 files.
 This page includes an input field for the M3U8 URL and mimics original request headers for accurate streaming behavior.
 - **index-f2-v1-a1.m3u8**: A sample M3U8 playlist file from a 9animetv video stream.
 This file highlights some interesting characteristics of 9animetv's HLS streams:
   - Unusual segment extensions (.jpg, .html, .js, .css, etc.), likely an obfuscation strategy.
   - Segments sourced from a single base URL with encrypted-looking paths and hash values.
   - Obfuscation techniques include different file extensions, sequence-based naming, and long hash-based URLs.

-## Running the Project
+## 🚀 Running the Project

 ### Prerequisites